 — excerpt from

 “The Journal of J. H. Darrell,” 136-137.

 John Harvey Darrell was born 4 March 1796.
-His father was Richard Darrell, and he grew up in Cavendish Hall, which he later owned.
-He was first cousin to Mary Prince’s second slave-owner, Betsey Williams.
-John Harvey Darrell was about eight or nine years younger than Mary Prince, but he would have been the same age as some of Mary’s siblings who probably lived at Cavendish Hall with their mother, after Mary and her sisters Hannah and Dinah were sold.
-It is very plausible that their mother is the “Dinah” listed in the October 1812 Devonshire Parish Record for Richard Darrell.
-Cavendish Hall is where Mary was hidden in a "hole in the rocks," when she ran away from the Ingham farm.
+His father was Richard Darrell, and he grew up in Cavendish, which he later owned.
+He was first cousin to the second Bermudian to claim Mary Prince as property, Betsey Williams.
+John Harvey Darrell was about eight or nine years younger than Mary Prince, but he would have been the same age as some of Mary’s siblings who probably lived at Cavendish with their mother, after Mary and her sisters Hannah and Dinah were sold.
+Their mother is “Sue” listed in the October 1812 Devonshire Parish Record for Richard Darrell.
+Cavendish is where Mary was hidden in a "hole in the rocks," when she ran away from the Ingham farm.
 When the October 1812 assessment was taken, John Harvey Darrell would have been 14 years old.

 Richard Darrell, October 1812, Devonshire Parish Records, 1798-1839, p.
 100. This image is used with permission of the Government of Bermuda Archives.

 Richard Darrell purchased Cavendish in 1797.
 He was Betsey Williams's uncle.
 Richard Darrell's son, John Harvey Darrell, eventually got the house from his father.
 In later years, he added the new section at the front of the house.
 This photograph was taken in 1856 and is provided courtesy of the Bermuda Historical Society.

 Please read the "Journal of John Harvey Darrell," which is in the Primary Sources section of this website.
 Here John Harvey Darrell tells readers about his schooling and other incidents in his life when he was young.
 He also explains the development of Cavendish, and gives insight into his family.